Bacon Curing – a historical review.

 Salt Only (Dry cure – no pumping)

-Before the 1600’s meat preservation was done with salt only.
-Vegetable dyes were used to bolster colour.
+The technology of salt-cured hams became commonplace in Europe.
+Pre-1600’s meat curing was predominantly done with salt only.
+German and Austrian cookbooks of the time reveal that vegetable dyes were used to bolster colour in this time.
 The practice of salting meat existed in many cultures including the Far East, the Romans, the Celts and the Gauls. (economist.com)

 The first recorded specific account of pork curing is probably from the works of Cato the Elder who wrote in 160 BCE.
 In his Latin work, De Agricultura (On Farming), this Roman statesman and farmer, gives an ancient recipe for curing pork with salt.